Skip to content

 Code review earns its place three ways: it transfers knowledge, it catches design problems a compiler never will, and it keeps a second pair of eyes on everything that ships.
 All three assume something quietly: that reading capacity roughly matches writing speed.
 For twenty years it did - a reviewer reconstructed the author’s intent from the diff, the commit message, and a shared context, and usually got it right.

 That reconstruction step is the part that breaks with AI.
-The author of the change is a model whose “intent” lived in a prompt that is gone by review time, and research on how humans actually review AI-generated pull requests shows reviewers falling back on surface signals when intent is missing.
-Review keeps judging quality; it silently loses the ability to judge correctness against intent.
+The author of the change is a model whose “intent” lived in a prompt that is gone by review time, and research on how humans actually review AI-generated pull requests reports patterns in a bounded sample.
+As a May 2026 preprint, it is useful evidence rather than a universal law.
+Written intent can give reviewers a clearer reference point, but the study does not prove that review fails or that verification replaces it.

 Review and verification, side by side